Adarshm500/zelda/README.md

 - Hearts occasionally drop from vanquished enemies at random.
 When picked up by the player, they will heal the player for a full heart.
 - Each individual heart is worth 2 points of damage.
 Incrementing health by 2 is done carefully to avoid exceeding the visual cap of 6.

-- Define a GameObject with an onConsume callback
-- Refer to Super Mario Bros. for insights on the implementation.

 #### Pots
 - Pots have been added to the game world at random.
 The player can pick up pots, and their animation will change to reflect them carrying the pot.
 - The player cannot swing their sword while carrying a pot.
 To lift a pot, the player can press a designated key (e.g., enter or return) when in front of it.